khrys63/Architecture-Decision-Record/adr_template.en.md

 Describe here what are the consequences of this Decision.
 How are they measured?
-How are thes supported?
+How are they supported?

-Explain the results over the long term, describe what it will work, not work, change, updgrde, downgrade...
+Explain the results over the long term, describe what it will work, not work, change, updgrade, downgrade...

-Add a SWOT scheama if necessary.
+Add a SWOT schema if necessary.

 ## Links